benitomartin/cryptocurrencies/README.md

 ## BTC Analysis

-On a second stage, a detail EDA of BTC was carried out.
-This time, data were downloaded from Binance from January 2020 to May 2023 as Binance contains more data compared to `yfinance`:

-Here's a breakdown of each feature from Binance:
+The subsequent stage of analysis focused on an in-depth exploratory data analysis (EDA) of BTC.
+This time frame involved data sourced from Binance, spanning from January 2020 to May 2023.
+The data attributes from Binance include:

-- **open_time**: This represents the opening time of a specific period
+- **open_time**: Opening time of the specified period

-- **open**: This refers to the opening price of the trading instrument at the given period.
+- **open**: Opening price of the trading instrument for the given period

-- **high**: This represents the highest price reached by the trading instrument during the specified period.
+- **high**: Highest price attained by the trading instrument during the specified period

-- **low**: This denotes the lowest price reached by the trading instrument during the specified period.
+- **low****: Lowest price reached by the trading instrument during the specified period

-- **close**: This indicates the closing price of the trading instrument at the given period.
+- **close**: Closing price of the trading instrument for the given period

-- **volume**: This refers to the total volume, typically the quantity of the trading instrument, traded during the specified period.
+- **volume**: Total trading volume, representing the quantity of the trading instrument, during the specified period

-- **close_time**: This represents the closing time of the specific period in Unix time format.
+- **close_time**: Closing time of the specific period

-- **quote_volume**: This refers to the total volume in terms of the quote asset.
-The quote asset is the asset used to determine the value of the trading instrument.
+- **quote_volume**: Total volume in terms of the quote asset, which determines the trading instrument's value

-- **count**: This represents the number of trades that occurred during the specified period.
+- **count**: Number of trades occurring during the specified period

-- **taker_buy_volume**: This denotes the volume of the quote asset bought by takers (market takers) during the specified period.
+- **taker_buy_volume**: Volume of the quote asset bought by market takers during the period

-- **taker_buy_quote_volume**: This represents the volume of the base asset bought by takers (market takers) during the specified period.
+- **taker_buy_quote_volume**: Volume of the base asset bought by market takers during the period